Planning is painful for all lines of business—but IT Finance has it tougher than most.

-Pick your planning poison path.
-Go with a set of home-grown spreadsheets and drown in “email governance” shortfalls.
-Or try your best at fitting a square peg into a round hole by retrofitting your IT specific budget details into your company’s corporate planning system.
+Pick your (IT planning) poison.
+Go with a set of home-grown spreadsheets and drown in “email governance.”
+Or try to retrofit your IT-specific budget details into your company’s corporate planning system.

-Neither satisfies the specific needs of IT budgeting and forecasting, while both expose you to the pain of a manually-intensive, spreadsheet-based process.
+Neither satisfies the specific needs of IT budgeting and forecasting, and exposes you to the pain of a manually intensive, spreadsheet-based process.

 Both IT and business stakeholders suffer the pain—and its consequences.
-A manual process compounds human errors which are (sigh) hidden by an inefficient workflow.
-The business is blind to the pain of the process, but its consequences are tangible (e.g., budget padding killing innovation, spend surprises causing emergency budgetary “haircuts”).
+A manual process compounds human errors hidden in an inefficient workflow.
+The business is blind to those consequences—budget padding that kills innovation and spend surprises that enforce budgetary “haircuts.”

-To avoid these pitfalls, build your IT budgeting and forecasting process around seven key principles.
+Avoid these pitfalls by building your IT planning process around seven key principles.

 Roll up cost center plans into one common, central plan of record.